 Highlights and lowlights alike require a certain skill to apply and get just right, so it’s probably your best bet to visit a pro if this is something you’re interested in trying out yourself.
 A colorist will be able to expertly place lowlights throughout your hair for the most multidimensional look, and they’ll also be able to recommend and tweak which shades of lowlights you end up with.

 Even if you’re using all the best hair care products for color-treated hair, if you’re washing your strands in hot water, you could be doing your hair a disservice.
-That’s because hot water can strip your strands (and your skin!) of essential oils that keep it hydrated, leaving your hair feeling dry and your color looking dull.
+That’s because hot water can strip your strands (and your skin!) of essential oils that keep them hydrated, leaving your hair feeling dry and your color looking dull.
 The best remedy is to turn down the dial slightly and wash your locks using lukewarm water.
 We know, it doesn’t feel nearly as wonderful as steaming, hot water!
-But trust us, not only will it help make your color last longer, it will help keep your strands healthier in the long run.
+But trust us, not only will it help make your color last longer, but it will also help keep your strands healthier in the long run.

 More of a sleek and shiny gal?
-Cut the high-heat straightener and reach for a bottle of the L’Oréal Paris Elnett Precious Oil Satin Hairspray.
-Not only can it help create the appearance of major shine, but its strong hold finish can help tame flyaways.
+Skip the high-heat straightener and reach for a bottle of the L’Oréal Paris Elnett Precious Oil Satin Hairspray.
+Not only can it help create the appearance of major shine, but its strong-hold finish can help tame flyaways.

 Even if you take amazing care of your hair, as good as any expert could, eventually you’ll need to re-up your lowlights.
 Unfortunately, super grown out lowlights haven’t caught on as a hair color trend just yet.
 That means you’ll want to keep regular appointments with your colorist on your calendar.
 Go ahead and book your next appointment while you’re still at the salon so you won’t forget!